CodingCellist/learning_gem5/part5/fs_config.rst

         disk0 = CowDisk(img_path)
         self.pc.south_bridge.ide.disks = [disk0]

-In gem5, the disk image a a copy-on-write copy of the disk.
+In gem5, the disk image is a copy-on-write copy of the disk.
 The following wrapper around the ``IdeDisk`` class creates a disk whose original image will be read-only.
 All updates to this image will persist in a new file.
 This allows you to have multiple simulations share the same base disk image.
-You can put the following code at the bottom of the system.py file.
+You can put the following code at the bottom of the ``system.py`` file.

 .. code-block:: python